-684 In general, ethanol is characterized as not acutely toxic to humans by the oral, dermal and inhalation routes of exposure (US EPA, 1995; UNEP, 2005; MDEP, 2011).
-This observation is not surprising considering the 685 ubiquitous nature of ethanol in hygiene products, fragrances, cosmetics, adhesives, and other consumer 686 687 products.
+In general, ethanol is characterized as not acutely toxic to humans by the oral, dermal and inhalation routes of exposure (US EPA, 1995; UNEP, 2005; MDEP, 2011).
+This observation is not surprising considering the

+693 ubiquitous nature of ethanol in hygiene products, fragrances, cosmetics, adhesives, and other consumer

+694 products.
 Likewise, small amounts of ethanol are expressed naturally within the human body.
+Human

-Human volunteers continuously exposed to ethanol-saturated patches under occlusive patches did not exhibit any 688 signs of dermal irritation through day 14; however, edema (fluid accumulation under skin) and erythema 689 690 (skin redness) were observed from days 15-21 of exposure (US EPA, 1995).
-Ethanol is considered an eye 691 irritant since direct contact of liquid ethanol on the human eye causes an immediate sensation of burning 692 and stinging.
-Air concentrations of ethanol in excess of 5,000 parts per million (ppm) are likely to induce 693 lacrymation and coughing.
-The vast majority of animal studies are conducted orally and designed to 694 understand the toxicity of ethanol at quantities likely to be consumed by humans in alcoholic beverages.
-695 Although not entirely relevant to the evaluation of ethanol toxicity from exposure to ethanol-based 696 disinfectants, these studies support the conclusion that ethanol is slightly to practically non-toxic to humans at moderate to low doses.
-See Evaluation Questions #5 for additional information regarding 697 698 ethanol toxicity studies conducted in laboratory mammals.
+695 volunteers continuously exposed to ethanol-saturated patches under occlusive patches did not exhibit any

+696 signs of dermal irritation through day 14; however, edema (fluid accumulation under skin) and erythema

+697 (skin redness) were observed from days 15-21 of exposure (US EPA, 1995).
+Ethanol is considered an eye

+698 irritant since direct contact of liquid ethanol on the human eye causes an immediate sensation of burning

+- and stinging.
+Air concentrations of ethanol in excess of 5,000 parts per million (ppm) are likely to induce lacrymation and coughing.
+The vast majority of animal studies are conducted orally and designed to - lacrymation and coughing.
+The vast majority of animal studies are conducted orally and designed to understand the toxicity of ethanol at quantities likely to be consumed by humans in alcoholic beverages.

-Ethanol has also been evaluated for mutagenic and carcinogenic activity.
-Bacterial mutation and assays chromosome aberration tests suggest that ethanol does not directly react with DNA or lead to other including exogenous mammalian cells as the metabolic activation system.
+Although not entirely relevant to the evaluation of ethanol toxicity from exposure to ethanol-based disinfectants, these studies support the conclusion that ethanol is slightly to practically non-toxic to humans at moderate to low doses.
+See Evaluation Questions #5 for additional information regarding chromosome aberration tests suggest that ethanol does not directly react with DNA or lead to other chromosomal irregularities.
+However, chromosomal aberrations studies have been criticized for not including exogenous mammalian cells as the metabolic activation system.
 Weak mutagenic effects were detected in only one mammalian cell mutation assay at very high ethanol concentrations (UNEP, 2005).
-There is little evidence to suggest that ethanol is genotoxic, although it may have a limited capacity to